tldr-pages/tldr/pages/common/checkov.md

 `checkov --directory {{path/to/directory}}`

-- Scan a IaC file, omitting code blocks in the output:
+- Scan an IaC file, omitting code blocks in the output:

 `checkov --compact --file {{path/to/file}}`